vertesy/Seurat.utils/FUNCTIONS.md

 ## plotting.dim.reduction.2D.R

 - #### `qUMAP()`
   The quickest way to a draw a UMAP

 - #### `gg_color_hue()`
   reproduce the ggplot2 default color palette

 - #### `save2umaps.A4()`
   Save 2 umaps on an A4 page.

 - #### `save4umaps.A4()`
   Save 4 umaps on an A4 page.

 - #### `umapNamedClusters()`
   Plot and save umap based on a metadata column.

 - #### `umapHiLightSel()`
   Highlight a set of cells based on clusterIDs provided.

 - #### `multiFeaturePlot.A4()`
   Save multiple FeaturePlots, as jpeg, on A4 for each gene, which are stored as a list of gene names.

 - #### `multiFeatureHeatmap.A4()`
   Save multiple FeatureHeatmaps from a list of genes on A4 jpeg

 - #### `plot.UMAP.tSNE.sidebyside()`
 Plot a UMAP and tSNE sidebyside

 ## plotting.dim.reduction.3D.R

+ - #### `plot3D.umap.gene`
+ Plot a 3D umap with gene expression.
+Uses plotly.
+Based on [Dragonmasterx87](https://github.com/Dragonmasterx87/Interactive-3D-Plotting-in-Seurat-3.0.0).

-- #### `plot3D.umap()`
+ - #### `plot3D.umap`
     Plot a 3D umap based on one of the metadata columns.
 Uses plotly.
+Based on [Dragonmasterx87](https://github.com/Dragonmasterx87/Interactive-3D-Plotting-in-Seurat-3.0.0).

+ - #### `SavePlotlyAsHtml`
+ Save Plotly 3D scatterplot as an html file.

+ - #### `BackupReduction`
+ Backup UMAP to `obj@misc$reductions.backup` from `obj@reductions$umap`.

+ - #### `SetupReductionsNtoKdimensions`
+ Calculate N-to-K dimensional umaps (default

+ - #### `RecallReduction`
+ Set active UMAP to `obj@reductions$umap` from `obj@misc$reductions.backup`.

+ - #### `Annotate4Plotly3D`
+ Create annotation labels for 3D plots.
+Source https://plot.ly/r/text-and-annotations/#3d-annotations

 ## plotting.filtering.R